jacklul/ALVR-USB/README.md

 # ALVR-USB

-This automates steps required for setting up [ALVR through USB connection](https://github.com/alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection), will also automatically launch ALVR Server on the PC and Client on the headset.
+This automates steps required for setting up [ALVR through USB connection](https://github.com/alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection), will also automatically launch ALVR Server on the PC.

 Based on [AtlasTheProto/ADBForwarder](https://github.com/AtlasTheProto/ADBForwarder), modified for personal use.